 My journey began at the Wallawwa a tiny hotel hidden in a dense and jungle-like landscape off the main road between Colombo and Negombo.
 A centuries-old refurbished colonial home, set in a lush garden with a tranquil pool, offers calm and quiet in contrast to those neighboring cities and a welcome place to recuperate after the long flights from California and before touring Colombo and beyond.

 Colombo, on the shores of the Indian Ocean, is growing skyward, with a multitude of cranes crowding the skyline, all funded by a multibillion-dollar investment from China.
 In five years Colombo will look entirely different, with modern towers of glass and steel built to attract tourists.
 The Shangri -La is amongst the first new luxury hotel to claim their place along the waterfront, luring tourists who want to dip their toes in the hotel pool and comfortably sightsee from a hired air-conditioned vehicle.
 Much like Singapore, Hong Kong, Dubai, and Shanghai, the Galle Face will soon be lined with shiny skyscrapers housing international luxury hotel chains with shops selling luxury brands like Chanel and Louis Vuitton and global fashion retailers like Gap and Zara.
-Amongst this modernization, much of the colonial architecture has been restored, including the historic Old Dutch Hospital, which has been converted into a tourist attraction with trendy eateries and shopping, and the esteemed Galle Face Hotel built in 1864, a landmark steeped in tradition and history.
+Amongst this modernization, some of the colonial architecture has been restored, the esteemed Galle Face Hotel built in 1864, a landmark steeped in tradition and history and the historic Old Dutch Hospital, which has been converted into a tourist attraction with trendy eateries and shopping.

 Outside of Colombo, there are no skyscrapers.
 Mostly there are cinderblock shops lining the two-lane thoroughfares selling everything from locally made sweets and bottles of sugary sodas, to household appliances and electronics, tires and hubcaps, and apothecaries with Ayurvedic medicines.
 You will not find the usual stalls selling T-shirts and trinkets.
-Even though tourism market has been on a rapid incline trajectory since 2010 when there were nearly 500,000 foreign visitors in comparison to 2017 when there were over 2 million tourists, the tattered roadways make traveling around the island bumpy and slow; some of the Chinese investment is allocated to constructing multilane highways from Colombo to Kandy and Galle.
+Even though tourism market has been on a rapid incline trajectory since 2010 when there were nearly 500,000 foreign visitors in comparison to 2017 when there were over 2 million tourists, the tattered roadways make traveling around the island bumpy and slow; some of the Chinese investment is allocated to constructing multilane highways from Colombo to Kandy and Galle, which may aid in getting from place to place, yet what will be lost is experiencing the chaotic routes through the small villages.

 Back during the time of the British colonial era a network of roads were established, a railway system, and tea plantations.
 Ceylon Tea Trails, opened in 2005, is one of the coveted small luxury hotels that is a byproduct of that era and they are adding new pampered stays around the island and there is an insurgent of other luxury boutique hotel chains, including Aman resorts.
 In the last ten years tourist hotels with unique kitschy, hodge-podge décor and architectural design were constructed quickly and poorly are both falling apart and under new construction at the same time.
 Instead of renovating what has cracked and broken, they expand, building new rooms and reception halls adjacent to the ones in need of repair.
 And for travelers on a limited budget a room can be rented on Airbnb for as low as $26 per night.
 However you choose to travel there is much to experience, from history, to food, to nature, and an esteemed cultural and spiritual history.